gilesvangruisen/send-it/README.md

 send-it lets you explicity define http requests and the responses they should yield.

 ##Get going
-Make sure you have node and npm installed.
+Make sure you have node, npm, and grunt-cli installed globally. (`npm install -g grunt-cli`) http://gruntjs.com/getting-started)

 Clone, fork, or download: `git clone git@github.com:gilesvangruisen/send-it.git`